Embodying Antiracism 2023

 This is a practice.
 Let’s do it together.

-Please reach out to Laura Halpin at firstname.lastname@example.org if you need support with financing the course.
+Please reach out to Laura Halpin at firstname.lastname@example.org if you have any questions.

 As someone who likes to stay in my head, Inclusive Life’s Embodying Antiracism provided an experiential bridge for understanding the vital role that embodiment play in the healing, reconciliation and rehumanization processes that are antiracism work.
 I really appreciated the somatic based practices paired with the analysis and self-reflective exercises and would highly recommend attending their program.